-- 48. Societies and similar organisations are referred to as any organisations registered under any written law such as Societies Act 1966, Companies Act 1965, Sports Development Act 1997 or any Act of Parliament.
-They include profitable bodies, non-profit organizations and charitable bodies in Malaysia such as Federation of Malaysian Manufacturers (FMM), Kelab Golf Perkhidmatan Awam (KGPA), Persatuan Seniman Malaysia, St. John Ambulance of Malaysia and trade unions or associations. - 49.
-The following supplies provided by any society or similar organization are to be treated as not a supply if: - (a) the supplies to its members are related to its aims and objectives and available without payment other than a membership subscription and the value of the supplies are nominal; or - (b) the supplies to a donor or sponsor have no commercial value.
+- 49. Societies and similar organisations are referred to as any organisations registered under any written law such as Societies Act 1966, Companies Act 1965, Sports Development Act 1997 or any Act of Parliament.
+They include profitable bodies, non-profit organizations and charitable bodies in Malaysia such as Federation of Malaysian Manufacturers (FMM), Kelab Golf Perkhidmatan Awam (KGPA), Persatuan Seniman Malaysia, St. John Ambulance of Malaysia and trade unions or associations. - 50.
+The following supplies provided by any society or similar organization are to be treated as not a supply if: - (a) the supplies to its members are related to its aims and objectives and available without payment other than a membership subscription and the value of the supplies are nominal (the cost of supply made by the society or similar organizations to each of its member in a year does not exceed RM100); or - (b) the supplies to a donor or sponsor have no commercial value. - 51.
+The term 'no commercial value' for supply of goods refers to supplies which:

-- 50. The term 'no commercial value' for supply of goods refers to supplies which: - (a) have no resale value; - (b) are specially made for a particular fundraising event and are not available for sales in the market: - (c) bear the logo of the private charitable body; or - (d) carry the fundraising message. - 51.
+- (a) have no resale value; - (b) are specially made for a particular fundraising event and are not available for sale in the market; - (c) bear the logo of the private charitable body; or - (d) carries the fundraising message. - 52.
 As for supply of services, the term 'no commercial value' means; - (a) mere acknowledgement which is not tantamount to advertising (e.g. naming the donors in the programme/ booklet/ banner, giving a small token of appreciation, etc.) - (b) no written or verbal agreements where the conditions confer benefits on the sponsor (e.g. the sponsor's name or its products are advertised or promoted).
 Such benefits constitute taxable supplies by the recipient.
-Examples of such benefits include; - (i) naming of the event after the sponsor; - (ii) displaying the sponsor's name on shirts worn by a team (recipient); - (iii) advertising the sponsor's name or products in the programme booklet; - (iv) providing the use of facilities to the sponsor. - (c) not link to its business activity discounted rate.
-As one of its means is to update its members the latest practices of accounting, KLM would distribute monthly magazine to them without any charges.
-In this situation, even though KLM is making a supply of goods (monthly magazine) to its members, it is treated as not a supply.
-The annual fees received by KLM are not subject to GST.
-However, if KLM conducts training course to its members, this is a supply of services and subject to GST.
+Examples of such benefits include; - (i) naming of the event after the sponsor; - (ii) displaying the sponsor's name on shirts worn by a team (recipient); - (iii) advertising the sponsor's name or products in the programme booklet; - (iv) providing the use of facilities to the sponsor. - (c) not link to its business activity